optuna/optuna/CONTRIBUTING.md

 Currently, you can run the following jobs:

 - `checks`
-  - Checking the format, coding style, and type hings
+  - Checking the format, coding style, and type hints
+- `docuemtnation`
+  - Builds documentation including tutorial
+- `doctest`
+  - Runs doctest

 ## Creating a Pull Request